-A great many of books tell us that we should do what’s interesting for us, turning your hobby into an income source and main business.
-A starting point (boring life, uninteresting environment) and a final point (making your life better, feeling happiness and so on) are described everywhere.
+A lot of books tell us that we should do what’s interesting for us, turning our hobby into an income source and main business.
+A starting point (boring life, uninteresting environment) and a final point (making your life better, making you happy and so on) are described everywhere.
 But there’s nothing said about the difficulties you’ll have to overcome in order to get from point “A” to point “B”.

 • Wrongly chosen and organized working place.
 We rented an office in a place meant for creative searches and that’s why a lack of personal concentration and self-discipline intensified because of many distracting factors.

 • Lack of experience.
 It was our first serious project that we wanted to share with consumers.
 However, we couldn’t do in time everything we wanted and planned as we didn’t have enough development and working process organization skills.

 Result: 1 game part + unfixed bugs.